 The Commission is called on to proceed with a legislative proposal for a comprehensive, ambitious revision of the MFF regulation and its annex as soon as possible and no later than the first quarter of 2023.
+The MFF revision must not lead to any downwards revision of the pre-allocated national envelopes or EU programmes.

 Members stressed the need for an upscaled MFF to ensure a stronger and more agile EU budget which meets the highest standards of transparency and democratic accountability.
 They request therefore, an increase in the MFF ceilings, as well as an increase in and redesign of budgetary flexibility.
+Parliament stressed the importance of the horizontal principles that underpin the MFF and all related EU policies, in particular with regard to delivering on the Union's climate and biodiversity targets and promoting gender equality.
+The revision must keep these principles at the heart of the MFF.